Matrix management – breaking the silos

 A number of organizations are also creating horizontal organizations such as supply chain or global accounts, where most or all of the power is aligned to the horizontal organization globally and the vertical structures and functions are much weaker.
 This can work where the needs of the work flow are truly global and are genuinely driving factors – but we risk producing horizontal rather than vertical silo thinking if we fail to balance the power of the horizontal and the vertical.

 So, if you need to increase cooperation across silos, virtual teams or a matrix structure may help, but the real challenge is creating the right balance of power between the vertical and horizontal reporting lines.
+This means addressing power, careers and incentives to balance the vertical with the horizontal.

 See an interactive graphic of our matrix management training.